python-babel/flask-babel/docs/index.rst

     $ pip install Flask-Babel

 Please note that Flask-Babel requires Jinja 2.5.
-If you are using an older version you will have to upgrade or disable the Jinja support.
+If you are using an older version you will have to upgrade or disable Jinja support.

 Configuration
 -------------

-To get started all you need to do is to instanciate a :class:`Babel` object after configuring the application::
+To get started all you need to do is to instantiate a :class:`Babel` object after configuring the application::

     from flask import Flask